 Wouldn’t be great if your Christmas shopping not only blessed your friends and family but also went to support a special needs family?
 Look no further!
+You can support families with disabilities with the each of your online shopping cart!
 Today I am sharing with you some lovely special needs entrepreneurs whose small businesses go to support their family’s financial needs.

 Mom Warrior Tee Company is dedicated to Mom Warriors (Moms who fight for their children): moms that create hope when most have given up on their children.
 In their TeePublic store, you can shop tees for the Mama Bears you know!